 NIS can also negatively affect the industry through biofouling of hulls, increasing fuel consumption.
 Organism assemblages attached to the underwater surfaces of ships (biofouling) significantly reduce propulsion efficiency through increased drag, leading to increased fuel consumption and emissions.
 A significant portion of this fuel is used to overcome the frictional resistance between the ship's hull and the water, and this can be as high as 40-80% of the total fuel consumption of a given ship.
-Antifouling paints and coatings that help to control biofouling of ships hulls have thus been in use for many decades (Fernades et al., 2016) [54].
+Antifouling paints and coatings that help to control biofouling of ships hulls have thus been in use for many decades (Fernades et al. 2016).

-The UN Convention on the Law of the Sea (Article 196) provides the global framework by requiring States to work together to prevent, reduce and control pollution of the marine environment including the intentional or accidental introduction of species, alien or new, to a particular part of the marine environment, which may cause significant and harmful changes thereto.
+The UN Convention on the Law of the Sea (Article 196) provides the global framework to contrast pollution of the marine environment, including the intentional or accidental introduction of species, alien or new, to a particular part of the marine environment, which may cause significant and harmful changes thereto.